FilipeMCruz/sensae-console/docs/performance/README.md

 - 1 processor;
 - 100 devices;
 - Data is sent every second by each device for 100 iterations;

+The `time_lapse` metric indicates the time, in milliseconds, that a message takes to be processed by the system and sent via websocket.

+#### Local Test

 The results are: